 - 600 g beet stalks removed

-- 70 g horseradish should make about 6-7 tbsp of grated horseradish
+- 70 g horseradish should make about 6-7 tablespoon of grated horseradish

 - 150 g celery leaves removed

-- 2 tbsp rapeseed oil or any other neutral oil
+- 2 tablespoon rapeseed oil or any other neutral oil

 - In a pot, boil the beet(s) in water until tender.
 To test, poke a knife through the middle to check if it goes through easily; if it does, it's done.
 When done, drain, and leave to cool.